What we do

 - Airborne tests involve creating noise of a known level (approximately 100dB) on one side of the party/separating wall/floor and measuring the volume on the other side to calculate the amount of noise that the wall or floor is insulating.
 Measurements are taken in multiple planes and positions, reverberation (echo) and background noise are taken into account.
-The result is expressed in decibels (dB) as DnTw with corrections for traffic noise (Ctr).
+The result is expressed in decibels (dB) as DnTw with corrections including traffic noise (Ctr).

 - Impact testing is done using a tapping machine that simulates footfall on the uncovered floor surface.
 The level of noise is measured in the unit below and the result is expressed in dB as LnT.

 - New flats and houses must achieve greater than or equal to 45dB sound insulation for airborne tests and less than or equal to 62dB for impact tests.
 Converted properties have slightly easier targets.

 - Testing typically takes place very close to completion but before carpets or other flooring is laid.